Table of Contents

 - Copyrighted material (i.e. tapes and CDs)

-Although there may be a few complications around the forming process and tax issues, once you’re past them, the benefits of an LLC can’t be beaten.
-You’ll have strong legal protection for your professional and personal assets and a credible personality for your business.
+While the formation process and tax considerations may present some challenges, the advantages of an LLC are unparalleled.
+You will have strong legal protection for your assets and a credible personality for your business.

 Frequently Asked Questions